 Step 2: Take a look at your daily balance

 To calculate that rate, you need to factor in any amounts carried over from the previous month.
 Any payments you’ve made should be subtracted from the balance.
 Now add up each day’s balance.
 Once you have the total sum, divide it by the number of days in your billing period.
-For example, if your balance is $2,000 and your billing period is 28 days, then your is $71.43.
+For example, if your balance is $2,000 and your billing period is 28 days, then your average daily balance is $71.43.

 Step 3: Add it all up